janani0223/2019_DEV_023/README.md

 Use command 'npm start' , this command starts your aplication.
 The application will be running in the browser

 The url will be 'localhost:3000'

+To run unit test cases we need install some more dependencies

+1.enzyme
+2.enzyme-adapter-react-16
+3.react-test-renderer

+After installing the above dependencies use command 'npm test' to run the unit test cases